-Using positioning logic the TNC moves to the position defined in the $\ensuremath{\text{CYCL}}$ CALL POS block:
+Using positioning logic the TNC moves to the position defined in the CYCL CALL POS block:

-- If the current position in the tool axis is greater than the top surface of the workpiece (Q203), the TNC moves the tool to the programmed position first in the machining plane and then in the tool axis - If the current tool position in the tool axis is below the top surface of the workpiece (Q203), the TNC moves the tool to the programmed position first in the tool axis to the clearance height and then in the working plane to the programmed position
+- If the tool's current position in the tool axis is greater than the top surface of the workpiece (Q203), the TNC moves the tool to the programmed position first in the working plane and then in the tool axis. - If the tool's current position in the tool axis is below the top surface of the workpiece (Q203), the TNC moves the tool to the programmed position first in the tool axis to the clearance height and then in the working plane to the programmed position.